 Mint Mobile is one of the more popular prepaid plans on the market due to its access to T-Mobile’s network and incredibly low rates.
 This plan is very straightforward for those willing to commit to a three-month trial.
 Mint Mobile offers unlimited talk and text alongside 8GB of T-Mobile’s LTE data for just $20/mo. for the first three months.
 The deal is unmatched, but it does come with a catch.

-After the three-months expire, the rates for this plan go up to $35 a month.
-Those that find themselves happy with this prepaid plan don’t need to worry!
-Users who commit to a year of service will get to keep the $20/mo. price tag, but it means that they are locked into a contract.
-For many this defeats the purpose of looking for a prepaid plan, but it is an excellent option to have if you plan on sticking with Mint Mobile long term.
+After the three-months expire, the rates for this plan go up to $35/mo., but users who commit to a year of service will get to keep the $20/mo. price tag, but it means that they are locked into a contract.
+For many this defeats the purpose of looking for a prepaid plan, but it is an excellent option to have if you plan on sticking with Mint Mobile long-term.

 - Plan: Fi Unlimited